 The weather outside is frightful.

-How lucky that Snow flurries and cold wind , as our friends in America know only too well in winter, even indoors by the crackling fireplace enough to do.
-The wish list for Santa Claus or invitations to the holiday dinner write, for example.
-But once the letter is finished, the important question arises: How should I now send and one Get an answer when it's windy and stormy outside?
+How lucky that Snow flurries and cold winds , as our friends in America know only too well in winter, even inside by the crackling fireplace There is enough to do.
+Wishlist for Santa Claus or Invitations to the holiday dinner write, for example.
+But after the letter is finished, the important question arises: How should one now send and a Get an answer when it's windy and stormy outside?

 The solution is the mailbox.